 Most lawn mower small engine manufacturers recommend using SAE30 or 10W-30 engine oil.
-While this is the recommendation and good for most areas, you may have to change to a using a different viscosity, like 20W-50 when operating in higher ambient temperatures.
+While this is the recommendation and good for most areas, you may have to change to using a different viscosity, like 20W-50 when operating in higher ambient temperatures.

 Use this chart provided by Kawasaki Motors along with your operator’s manual to select the correct engine oil for your Husqvarna.
 Running the wrong engine oil can result in overheating your engine causing it to shut down.

 Repair: When you find the engine oil is not correct, drain the oil and fill it with the appropriate fresh air-cooled engine oil.

 Too Much Engine Oil in Your Husqvarna Mower

 Overfilling the crankcase with engine oil can cause the crankshaft and rod to push through excess oil so they are unable to move freely.
 It can also increase the pressure in the crankcase.

 Another effect of having too much oil in your Husqvarna lawn mower is smoking.
 Excess oil can cause smoke that clogs the air filter.
 When the air filter becomes clogged, the mower will shut off due to a lack of air.

 Repair: Remove excess oil to bring it to the recommended oil level as indicated on the oil dipstick.
-Before your start, disconnect the spark plug wire(s) so your engine doesn’t start.
-You can drain a little oil through the drain plug, oil filter or oil fill hole.
-You can use an oil evacuator or turkey baster as well to pull a little oil out of the engine oil fill.
+Before you start, disconnect the spark plug wire(s) so your engine doesn’t start.

 Once you have drained a little oil, check the level and drain or add more oil as needed to bring to correct your engine oil level.
 Check your air filter to make sure it isn’t plugged from the smoke if your mower started to smoke before it quit.
 Reattach the spark plug wire(s).